moazhar/language-translator-app/README.md

 - For smart caching the specified text is translated into other languages as well and stores in db

 ### SETUP & RUN:
+- Installation needed: Node.JS, Redis, GIT
-- Download Redis database in you're local machine
+- Download Node.JS, git and Redis database in you're local machine
 - Start redis server by executing the **redis-server.exe** and **redis-cli.exe** files on the command prompt (Windows)
 - Pull the code from gitHub repository
-- Open the code in any of your favourate editor.
+- Open the code in any of your favourite editor.
+- Execute the command **npm install** which will download all the required packages to run the project from NPM.
 - Create a **.env** file and add the Google Cloud Service credentials and Port details
 - Start the Node.JS server by running the command **npm start** on the terminal
 - Server is ready to recieve the requests at provided port